-Chidera Eggerue, also known by her alias The Slumflower, is a blogger and Creative Director, not to mention a notable social media activist and creator of the #saggyboobsmatter movement.
+Chidera Eggerue, also known by her alias The Slumflower, is a blogger, social media activist and creator of the #saggyboobsmatter movement.
 In all these pursuits she uses creativity and hard-won wisdom to propel and support open conversations about health, happiness, identity and self worth.
 Always rocking whatever feels good and inspiring others to do the same, it’s easy to admire Chidera for her style, showcased in the brilliant narrative shoots that populate her blog The Slumflower.

 Back in 2016 I invited Chidera to take part in my first talks event at Google Campus, to share her insights on life as a working creative.
 Since then, I’ve been proud to celebrate her and the many projects she’s been working on.
 Now, still blogging, shooting and travelling the world as Creative Director of holiday rental company Innclusive, I caught up with Chidera talk creativity, womanhood and loving yourself fully…

 You’re based here in London.
 How does the city influence your work?

 All my life, I’ve lived in Peckham which is in south east London.
 Five years ago, I’d tell people this and they’d jokingly make a reference to guns.
 Now in 2017, thanks to super-hip white people knocking down our hair shops and estates to build ‘exciting new developments’, Peckham has been announced as ‘the best place to live in London’ by the Evening Standard.
 Peckham has gone from what was once perceived as gang central to the new Shoreditch.